Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/asserting-response.md

 ### Base64 body

 Base64 body assert starts with `base64,` and end with `;`.
 MIME's Base64 encoding
 is supported (newlines and white spaces may be present anywhere but are to be ignored on decoding), and `=` padding characters might be added.

+{% raw %}
 ```hurl
 GET https://example.org